Terms of Trade

 15. Defects, Warranties and Returns, Competition and Consumer Act 2010 (CCA)

-15.1 The Client must inspect the Goods on delivery and must within fourteen (14) days of delivery notify SCJ in writing of any evident defect/damage, shortage in quantity, or failure to comply with the description or quote.
-The Client must notify any other alleged defect in the Goods as soon as reasonably possible after any such defect becomes evident.
-Upon such notification the Client must allow SCJ to inspect the Goods.
+15.1 The Client must inspect all Materials on delivery (or the Works on completion) and must within fourteen (14) days of delivery notify SCJ in writing of any evident defect/damage, shortage in quantity, or failure to comply with the description or quote.
+The Client must notify any other alleged defect in the Materials/Works as soon as reasonably possible after any such defect becomes evident.
+Upon such notification the Client must allow SCJ to inspect the Materials or to review the Works provided.

 15.3 SCJ acknowledges that nothing in these terms and conditions purports to modify or exclude the Non-Excluded Guarantees.